Skip to content

 2. Click Formatting Configuration;

-3. Add mapping rules, input the following content and save:
+3. Add mapping rules, input the following content, and save:

-• Field: Specify the log field (e.g., content).
+• Field: Specify the log field (such as content).

 Export Log Data